pubmob-com/pubmob/alcohol/index.md

 * {: .outer} Explore the possibility of building better collaborative development tools.
 Currently-available tools barely scratch the surface.
 {: .list}

-To promote these free sessions via my Twitter account (@jlangr), I derived the hashtag #PubMob as a portmanteau of **pub**lic and **mob**bing.
+To promote these free sessions via my Twitter account (@jlangr), I derived the hashtag #PubMob as a portmanteau of **pub**lic and **mob** programming.
 (Of note, the word *pub* comes from the term *public house*.)

 The first #PubMob session was held Tuesday April 10, 2020.
 We shifted to Fridays and have held sessions every week since then. #PubMob has been successful in keeping at least a handful of folks entertained, engaged, and learning each week.
 Our invitation list grew to over 20 people within a few short weeks and minimal advertising.

 A few weeks after initiating #PubMob and still in COVID-19 lockdown, I continued working on my consultancy's shift toward providing remote services.
-During this time I achieved considerable success as a result of introducing remote mobbing to two customers.
+During this time I achieved considerable success as a result of introducing remote mob programming to two customers.

 This success led me to start PubMob.com as a way to: